Lesbian pulp fiction: Development of the genre

 Several publishing houses created special imprints, such as Fawcett's "Gold Medal" division, to satisfy the demand for pulp fiction.
 Unlike many publishers, Fawcett made a point of publishing lesbian pulp written by lesbians, or sometimes by heterosexual women, rather than by heterosexual men.
 It made a significant contribution to the lesbian community to have lesbian authors writing more or less authentic stories about what it was like to be a lesbian, as opposed to only having heterosexual men writing stories about lesbians for the titillation of other men.
+During the time it was unlikely for most lesbians to find a “happily ever after” outside of these pulps, which still often ended unhappily and were explicitly homophobic.
+Many lesbians were fueled by this to write their own pulps and defy these norms for the genre.

-Hundreds of lesbian pulp titles were published between 1950 and 1969, and millions of copies of each title were often were sold.
+With the publishing of Women’s Barracks in 1950 began the emergence of “the golden age” of lesbian pulps.
+Hundreds of lesbian pulp titles were published between 1950 and 1969, and millions of copies of each title were often sold.
 This was part of no social agenda on the publishers' parts: they were making quite a bit of money.
 However prevalent the books were, purchasing and reading them for many women was the equivalent to coming out to the cashier.
 Author Joan Nestle called them "survival books" and described purchasing them: The act of taking one of these books off the drugstore rack and paying for it at the counter was a frightening and difficult move for most women.
 This was especially true during the atmosphere of the McCarthy trials...Although tame by today's standards...these volumes were so threatening then that women hid them, burnt them, and threw them out.